HUM-331-Princeton/manifest-destiny/Nellie-Martin-Wade-Background.md

 > This unknown region had long attracted me.
 With a desire to know more about the country extending from the McKinley range of Mountains to the Southern Coast, we determined to explore the valley of the Great Shushitna and its principal tributaries, which drain thousands of square miles in the very heart of Alaska. - Nellie Martin Wade, "Through Interior Alaska on Horseback and The Scenic Coast Route"

 Nellie Martin Wade's [manuscript](https://findingaids.princeton.edu/collections/C0140/c65810-06143) includes a highly organized narrative of Wade's trip to Alaska in 1906, whose goals and motivations are described in the above quote.
 Wade provides detailed descriptions of the locations she visits while traveling to the Alaskan Interior.
-This post aims to contextualize her journey and provide a visual, geographic representation of the earliest sections of the journal using the StoryMap platform.
+This page aims to contextualize her journey and provide a visual, geographic representation of the earliest sections of the journal using the StoryMap platform.
 In addition to mapping her journey, the StoryMap discusses external factors that might have led Wade to visit Alaska, as well as who else came to Alaska before Wade.

 <!--more-->